 hearts that failed the test when weighed against the feather of Ma’at.

-The meanings for the runes gifu and cen is true.
+The meanings for gifu and cen are from the Anglo Saxon

 fais-tu la sourde oreille (French) = are you deaf?
 (Literally – are you turning a deaf